Service dogs for children and adults with an autism spectrum disorder

 A service dog could also:

-- Help soothe a person with ASD and prevent tantrums by escalating into a meltdown.
+- Help a person with ASD calm down.
 Dogs are trained to place their head on the person’s lap as a calming gesture or to get on the person, applying pressure and warmth.

 - Provide reassurance and tactile stimulation.